Web Design

 – removable 18650 battery

-– lifetime warranty on the heater, 2-year on defects/etc
+– lifetime warranty on the heater, 2 years on defects/etc

 It’s a high-quality unit with the vapor and performance matching Arizer’s reputation.